kenkoo/mksite/README.md

 # mksite
-A simple php script to create an apache virtual host
+A simple php scripts to create an apache virtual host in virtualbox linux machine.
+For local web development.